Instant Pot Tuna Noodle Casserole is absolutely the best around. Fresh cream, mushrooms, celery add layers of flavor to

 Food processors are a must-have kitchen appliance and I recommend this Cuisinart Large Food Processor.
 I use them a lot in recipes like my Pressure Cooker Salisbury Steak w/Onion Mushroom Gravy, Pressure Cooker Greek Meatballs, Pressure Cooker Low Carb Hot Onion Dip, Pressure Cooker Cauliflower Soufflé and so much more.

 Some people leave the mushrooms in slices and I did that too, but found I enjoyed this dish by first making a proper condensed mushroom soup, with bits of fresh mushrooms.

 It is the way I’ve done it on the stove for years, but for the sake of recipe testing, I tried this recipe with sliced mushrooms.
 Nope, while my tuna noodle casserole was still delicious, it just wasn’t up to my standard of deliciousness.
 The mushrooms stood out on their own too much and it lacked a honey feeling from the good old days.

 Potato Starch gives this Pressure Cooker Tuna Noodle Casserole recipe a lighter taste than using all purpose flour.
-If you can’t find potato starch in the store, click this Potato Starch link and get some.
 I use it in place of flour so often.
-It’s lighter, works better in the Pressure Cooker and if you check my Air Fryer recipes you will see that I use it all the time.
-It’s also super cheap.

-How do you Make Condensed Cream of Mushroom Soup?
+How to Make Condensed Cream of Mushroom Soup